Dear readers of ADxS.org, please forgive the disruption.

 • Central nervous system (CNS, brain and spinal cord) and peripheral nervous system (PNS, body)

-The PNS is a spatially delimited part of the CNS without functional delineation
+The PNS is a spatially delimited part of the CNS without functional boundaries

-• Autonomic nervous system (VNS, also autonomic nervous system)
+• Autonomic nervous system (VNS, also autonomous nervous system)

 • Parasympathetic nervous system (vagus or parasympathetic nervous system, inhibitory)